 As your business grows, creating a clear boundary between your personal and business finances is crucial to staying on the right side of the law.

-Even if you’re just starting out, it’s essential to split up these two parts of your money life.
+Even if you’re just starting, it’s essential to split up these two parts of your money life.
 Treat your business, no matter big or small, like a viable entity.

-Dont know where to start with separating out your personal and business finances?
-Let’s start with expenses.
+Dont know where to start with separating your personal and business finances?
+Lets start with expenses.

-An expense can be defined as money spent or cost incurred in an organization’s efforts to generate revenue which is also known as the cost of doing business.
-However, there are expenses that are carried for satisfying our wants and needs that are of personal nature and does not result in any incremental revenue.
+An expense can be defined as money spent or cost incurred in an organizations efforts to generate revenue which is also known as the cost of doing business.
+However, some expenses are carried for satisfying our wants and needs that are personal and do not result in any incremental revenue.